 2. You don’t suffer from full mania, only hypomania.
 If your risk taking is out of control or you stand to injure yourself or others, then you’re more likely to need professional help.
 This doesn’t mean you can’t make improvements to yourself if you have full mania, just that I would highly suggest you keep in close contact with a professional in case you need it.

 3. You don’t have psychotic episodes like seeing people or objects or hearing sounds that are not there.
 Although techniques like mindfulness can help with accepting psychotic experiences, you will probably need to be under professional care while these persist.

 4. You are very serious about trying everything you possibly can to improve your condition.
 You are open minded and ready to keep learning and reading everything you can get your hands on.
 You are prepared to fully try out the techniques you have learned about.

-5. You are prepared to work very hard at sorting out your condition, this means constant work at physical exercise, mindfulness, cognitive behaviour therapy, sticking to your routines, making changes to your diet and making other changes and sacrifices.
+5. You are prepared to work very hard at sorting out your condition, this means constant work at physical exercise, mindfulness, brain changing activities (like CBT, ACT, DBT etc), sticking to your routines, making changes to your diet and making other changes and sacrifices.

 6. You are willing to accept that it won’t always go smoothly and you will probably still have some ups, downs and off moods, although they should eventually occur less often and become less severe with practice.